2incertus/work-notes-capture/README.md

 # Work Notes Capture

-A fast, keyboard-driven PWA for dumping meeting notes, action items, and random thoughts into one place -- with optional AI processing and task management.
+A fast, simple place for dumping meeting notes, action items, and random thoughts into one place -- with optional AI processing and task management.

 Zero-config by default.
 Notes save to SQLite.
-Plug in a webhook and a task manager if you want superpowers.
+Plug in a webhook and a task manager if you want superpowers and happen to be organizationally challenged.

 ![stack](https://img.shields.io/badge/stack-FastAPI%20%2B%20vanilla%20JS-e2a846)
 ![python](https://img.shields.io/badge/python-3.12-blue)